LuizPellegrini/RepData_PeerAssessment1/PA1_template.md

 ```
 ###Comparison of maximum number os steps from weekend against weekdays

-####The range os steps per weekday is much higher than during the weekdays.
-Here is the maximum number of steps during weekend 9130 compared with the maximum number of steps during weekend 2450
+####The maximum number os steps during weekdays is much higher than the number of steps during the weekend.
+Here is the maximum number of steps during weekdays 9130 compared to the maximum number of steps during weekend 2450